briansimiyuj/doctor-appointment-app/README.md

         h.
 Create useEditFormInput hook to handle all input change functions
         i.
 Create a submit button to submit the form

-      7. Initialize the editing state back to false### Login Context
+      7. Initialize the editing state back to false

+    #### Add Profile Modal

+    Add a modal to allow users to add their profile data.

+      1. Retrieve `setIsEditting` from `ProfileContext`
+      2. Mount ModalHeader and pass title and `setIsEditting` as `onClose` props

 ### Login Context